(415) 599-9884

 Somatic and trauma-informed therapies focus on regulating the nervous system rather than primarily targeting thoughts.
 Approaches such as mindfulness-based therapy, body-based interventions, and trauma-focused modalities help individuals recognize physiological anxiety responses and develop skills to restore a sense of safety and stability in the body.

-At Heal Marin in Greenbrae, California, Arin Bass, MFT, provides psychotherapy for individuals navigating the intersection of anxiety, eating disorders, disordered eating, and body image concerns.
+At HEAL Marin in Greenbrae, California, Arin Bass, LMFT, provides psychotherapy for individuals navigating anxiety.
 Her work is grounded in a compassionate, insight-oriented approach that helps clients understand the emotional roots of their struggles while building practical skills for managing anxiety more effectively.
 Therapy is individualized and collaborative, creating a supportive space for meaningful and lasting change.

 At a Glance